ttianeo/mc-realtime/README.md

 ## Download and Install

-1. The latest stable release of Sodium can be downloaded from our official [Modrinth](https://modrinth.com/mod/real-time-of-day) and [Curseforge](https://legacy.curseforge.com/minecraft/mc-mods/real-time-of-day) pages.
+1. The latest stable release can be downloaded from our official [Modrinth](https://modrinth.com/mod/real-time-of-day) and [Curseforge](https://legacy.curseforge.com/minecraft/mc-mods/real-time-of-day) pages.
 2. Download JAR files that match your MC version
 3. Put it in the mod folder